openthread/ot-reference-release/README.md

 If `IN_CHINA` is set to 1, the script will prefer to use apt sources based in China so that you can save time while installing software dependencies.

+`OTBR_RCP_BUS` sets the RCP hardware interface type of Spinel on otbr-agent.
+If this variable is not specified, the interface type is set to `UART` by default.

 For example, if you are in China and want to flash the built image to an SD card: